 Liberaton Entertainment UK acquired the rights to release the show on DVD in 2009, but went bankrupt before they could proceed with their plans.
 Clear Vision Ltd. gained the rights and released the complete series in 2010.
 No American home releases have been announced or planned, however the show was made available for streaming on Amazon.
 In 2019, it became one of the launch titles for the streaming service Disney+.

 |The mainstream appearance of the Unlimited suit.|

 Arad had planned for Unlimited to launch a series of Spidey mini-series, the first one to be called Spider-Man 2001.
-The failure of the show squashed those plans, but Romano was kept on as the official voice of Spidey in the years following.
-He would voice the character in the video games Spider-Man (2001), Spider-Man 2: Enter Electro and X-Men: Mutant Academy 2.
+The failure of the show squashed those plans, but Romano was kept on as the official voice of Spidey in the years following; voicing him in the video games Spider-Man (2001), Spider-Man 2: Enter Electro (both games also featured the Unlimited suit as an alternate costume), X-Men: Mutant Academy 2 and a deleted scene in X2: Wolverine’s Revenge.
 Hale would also reprise her role of Mary Jane in the Spider-Man game alongside her role of Black Cat from the prior series.

 Post a Comment